-- Weigh yourself every morning using the same scale, in the same spot.
+- Weigh yourself every morning.
+Use the same scale, in the same spot.
 Do this after you use the bathroom, but before you eat or drink anything.
 Wear the same type of clothing.
 Do not wear shoes.
 Record your weight each day so you will notice any sudden weight gain.
 Swelling and weight gain are signs of fluid retention.
-If you are overweight, ask your healthcare provider how to lose weight safely.
+If you are overweight, ask how to lose weight safely.

-- Limit the amount of liquids you drink if you retain fluid.
-Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed.
+You may need to limit the amount of liquids you drink if you retain fluid.
+Ask how much liquid to drink each day and which liquids are best for you.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.